QAFlag/qaflag.com/docs/core-concepts/suite.md

 # Suite

 A suite is the basic building block that you will use to create your QA Flag automation.
-It is how you choose to group similar groups of tests together.
-There is no one right or wrong way to do this, it will all depend on what makes sense for your application.
-You may also mix and max these approaches.
+You choose how to group similar groups of tests together.
+There is no one right or wrong way to do this; it all depends on what makes sense for your application.
+You may also mix and match these approaches.
 Common ways to group tests into suites include:

 - A suite for each endpoint or section of your site
 - Suites for certain actions like logging in or searching